Zero-Tang/NoirVisor/doc/nsv.md

 Current implementation of NSV will throw VMM Communication (`#VC`, vector 28) exceptions for such VM-Exits. \
 Interceptions toward the `#VC` exception by user hypervisor is ignored by NoirVisor.

-If guest wishes such NAE to be handled by user hypervisor, guest should issue an explicit hypercall to the host using `vmcall` or `vmmcall` instructions with a `rep` prefix in its `#VC` handler. \
+If guest wishes such NAE to be handled by user hypervisor, guest should issue an explicit hypercall to the host using `vmcall` or `vmmcall` instructions in its `#VC` handler. \
 For example, user hypervisor wants to intercept the `cpuid` instruction, when NSV guest executes a `cpuid` instruction, a `#VC` exception will be thrown into the NSV guest.
 NSV guest would be aware that it is executing `cpuid` instruction, so if NSV guest wishes to let the user hypervisor handles `cpuid`, it should fill the GHCB, which is a block of insecure memory, with its `eax` and `ecx` register value and reserve a space in GHCB to let the user hypervisor fill the `eax`, `ebx`, `ecx` and `edx` values.

 ```mermaid